jswelling/CMU-MS-DAS-Vis-S25/docs/my_notes_body.md

 To Do (3):
-* "Maps" assignment: be explicit that travel distances should be between centers.
-GeoPandas will compute travel distances between boundaries but it differs a *lot* from haversine.
-* Here is a nice [Haversine reference](https://community.esri.com/t5/coordinate-reference-systems-blog/distance-on-a-sphere-the-haversine-formula/ba-p/902128#:~:text=For%20example%2C%20haversine(%CE%B8),longitude%20of%20the%20two%20points)

-To Do (3):
 * Add a 'zoom in' before the marching squares slides, showing one square in the grid for context.
-* Clarify the snow depth map step of the Maps exercise to say that the merge needs to be done in a way that preserves the records for which the snow depth location has no matching city information in the cities data.
-Otherwise there is nothing for the geolocator step to do!

 To Do (4):